Cappadocian Greeks: Ottoman period

 Many shifts of population took place in central Anatolia during the period of Ottoman rule.
-Subsequent to the 1571 Ottoman conquest of Cyprus, the Ottoman Sultan Selim I decided to transfer Greeks from Cappadocia, particularly from the Kayseri region, to Cyprus.
+Subsequent to the 1571 Ottoman conquest of Cyprus, the Ottoman Sultan Selim II decided to transfer Greeks from Cappadocia, particularly from the Kayseri region, to Cyprus.
 During this period the architect Sinan, who was born of Greek parentage and a native of Cappadocia wrote a letter to the Sultan asking for his family to be spared from this population transfer.
 During the Ottoman era, Cappadocian Greeks would migrate to Constantinople and other large cities to do business.
 By the 19th century, many were wealthy, educated and westernized.
 Wealthy Cappadocian Greek businessmen built large stone mansions in regions of Cappadocia such as Karvali (modern Güzelyurt) many of which can still be seen today.
 The Cappadocian Greeks wrote the earliest published novels in the Ottoman Empire in the 19th century, using the Greek Alphabet and Turkish language.
 Cappadocian Greeks from different regions would specialize in a particular profession, such as the caviar trade.
 Demetrius Charles Boulger later describes their work character, "Each village is connected with some particular guild in Constantinople; one supplies bakals or small storekeepers, another sellers of wine and spirits, another dryers of fish, another makers of caviare, another porters, and so forth."’

-Modern
+Modern period

 A Cappadocian Greek wedding in Kermira (Germir), Kayseri, Cappadocia, in 1902.